1National University

 About the University

 Shizuoka University has two main campuses.
-One is located in Shizuoka City (Human- ities and Social Sciences, Education, Science and Agriculture), and the other in Hamamatsu City (Informatics and Engineering).
+One is located in Shizuoka City (Humanities and Social Sciences, Education, Science, Agriculture, and Global Interdisciplinary Science and Innovation), and the other in Hamamatsu City (Informatics and Engineering).
 On both campuses there are undergraduate and master’s courses.
 For Doctoral courses, Graduate School of Science and Technology (Shizuoka and Hamamatsu) and Graduate School of Medical Photonics (Hamamatsu) offer Ph.D. program.

 Established in 1949 as a new-system national university after WWII, Shizuoka University, inheriting free ideology from the predecessor schools, has its philosophy of “freedom and enlightenment” and “creation of the future”.
 We aim at promoting excellent education and creative research activities, and develop along with the local society.
 New program called Asia Bridge Program (ABP) targeting international students from India, Indonesia, Thailand, and Vietnam was kicked off in 2015.
 We welcome forward-looking and highly motivated students from all over the world.